 - Immune Therapeutics – the drug manufacturer licensed to market LDN drugs – partnered with KRS Biotechnologies in Jan.
 2015 to produce a standardized version of LDN for sale to the public and clinical trials.
 Costs for this high-quality, but high cost source of LDN are $1 a tablet.
 Find more about this here.

 The LDN website states that LDN is sold by Mallinckrodt as Depade, and by Barr Laboratories as naltrexone, and that a one month supply ranges from $15 to $40.

 LDN Science reports that in Spring 2017 a month’s supply (30 capsules) was about 36 dollars plus a shipping fee.

 Dr. Neil Beck reported:

 If you’re on narcotic pain drugs, do not take LDN until the drugs are out of your system.
-If you have Hashimoto’s disease, consult with your doctor and start off low.
+Many people with FM on opioid painkillers are, therefore, precluded from taking the drug.

 How Long To Take LDN To Know If It’s Working

 Longer than you may think; Jarred Younger Ph.D. stated that it can take 8-10 weeks to determine if you will respond to the drug.
 Don’t stop taking it before then.

 Side effects are usually reported to be minimal but some patients can have a great deal of difficulty with this drug.
 By starting the dosage off low and going slow many patients can tolerate dosages that would otherwise be intolerable.